PClean: Bayesian Data Cleaning at Scale with Domain-Specific Probabilistic Programming: INFERENCE

-\textbf{Sequential generative process.} Figure~\ref{fig:seqrep} shows a generative process equivalent to the one in Section~\ref{sec:modeling}, but which generates the attributes and reference slots of each increment sequentially.
+\textbf{Sequential Generative Process.} Figure~\ref{fig:seqrep} shows a generative process equivalent to the one in Section~\ref{sec:modeling}, but which generates the attributes and reference slots of each increment sequentially.
 Intuitively, the database is generated via a Chinese-restaurant `social network': Consider a collection of restaurants, one for each class $C$, where each table serves a dish $r$ representing an object of class $C$.
 Upon entering a restaurant, customers either sit at an existing table or start a new one, as in the usual generalized CRP construction.
 But these restaurants require that to start a new table, customers must first send $ |\mathcal{R}(C)|$ friends to \textit{other} restaurants (one to the target of each reference slot).
-Once they are seated at these \textit{parent} restaurants, they phone the original customer to help decide what to order, i.e., how to sample the attributes $r.X$ of the new table's object, informed by \textit{their} dishes (the objects $r.Y$ of class $T(C.Y)$).
-The process starts with $|\mathbf{D}|$ customers at the observation class $C_{Obs}$'s restaurant, who sit at separate tables; each customer who sits down triggers the sampling of one increment.
+Once the friends are seated at these \textit{parent} restaurants, the original customer samples attributes $r.X$ of the new table's object, possibly informed by \textit{their friends'} dishes (the objects $r.Y$ of class $T(C.Y)$).
+The process starts with $|\mathbf{D}|$ customers at the restaurant for $C_{Obs}$, who sit at separate tables; each customer who sits down triggers the sampling of one increment.

-\textbf{SMC inference with object-wise rejuvenation.} The sequential representation yields a sequence of intermediate unnormalized target densities $\tilde{\pi}_i$ for SMC:
+\textbf{SMC Inference with Per-Object Rejuvenation.} The sequential representation yields a sequence of intermediate unnormalized target densities $\tilde{\pi}_i$ for SMC:

 Particles are initialized to hold an empty database, to which proposed increments $\Delta_i^\mathbf{R}$ are added each iteration.
 As is typical in SMC, at each step, the particles are reweighted according to how well they explain the new observed data, and resampled to cull low-weight particles while cloning and propagating promising ones.
 This process allows the algorithm to hypothesize new latent objects as needed to explain each new observation, but not to revise earlier inferences about latent objects (or delete previously hypothesized objects) in light of new observations; we address this problem with MCMC rejuvenation moves.
 These moves select an object $r$, and update all $r$'s attributes and reference slots in light of all relevant data incorporated so far.
 In doing so, these moves may also lead to the ``garbage collection'' of objects that are no longer connected to the observed dataset, or to the insertion of new objects as targets of $r$'s reference slots.